-Operational modes are selected by one N/C contact on the Generator Circuit Breaker and one on the Mains Circuit Breaker, wired as shown below.
+The KCG598E can be switched between inhibit and loss of mains mode using the control inputs: One N/C contact on the Generator Circuit Breaker and one on the Mains Circuit Breaker, wired as shown on page 8.

-Reset.
-Inhibit
+Reset, Inhibit.

 With contact closed to terminal 14 all operation is inhibited.
-Contact closure to terminal 14 will also reset any previous failure condition.
+Contact closure to terminal 14 will also re-set any previous failure condition.